Differentiation (sociology): Definition of society

-Luhmann's critique of political and economic theories of society
+Critique of political and economic theories of society

-Luhmann felt that the society that thematized itself as political society misunderstood itself.
-It was simply a social system in which a newly differentiated political subsystem had functional primacy.
-Luhmann analyzes the Marxist approach to an economy based society: In this theory, the concept of economic society is understood to denote a new type of society in which production, and beyond that "a metabolically founded system of needs" replaces politics as the central social process.
+Luhmann felt that a society that thematised itself as political society misunderstood itself, as it was simply a social system in which a newly differentiated political subsystem had functional primacy.
+Luhmann analysed the Marxist approach to an economy based society: In this theory, the concept of economic society is understood to denote a new type of society in which production, and beyond that "a metabolically founded system of needs", replaces politics as the central social process.
 From another perspective also characteristic of Marxist thought, the term "bourgeois society" is meant to signify that a politically defined ruling segment is now replaced as the dominant stratum by the owners of property.

-Luhmann's reservations concerning not only Marxist, but also bourgeois theories of economic society parallel his criticisms of Aristotelian political philosophy as a theory of political society.
-Both theories make the understandable error of "pars pro toto", of taking the part for the whole, which in this context means identifying a social subsystem with the whole of society.
-The error can be traced to the dramatic nature of the emergence of each subsystem and its functional primacy (for a time) in relation to the other spheres of society.
+Luhmann's reservations concerning not only Marxist but also bourgeois theories of economic society parallel his criticisms of Aristotelian political philosophy as a theory of political society.
+Both theories make the understandable error of "pars pro toto"—taking the part for the whole—which in this context means identifying a social subsystem with the whole of society.
+The error can be traced to the dramatic nature of the emergence of each subsystem and its functional primacy, for a time, in relation to the other spheres of society.

 Nevertheless, the functional primacy claimed for the economy should not have led to asserting an economic permeation of all spheres of life.
-The notion of the economy possessing functional primacy is compatible with the well-known circumstance that the political subsystem not only grew increasingly differentiated (from religion, morals, and customs if not from the economy) but also continued to increase in size and internal complexity over the course of the entire capitalist epoch.
-For functional primacy need only imply that the internal complexity of a given subsystem is the greatest, and that the new developmental stage of society is characterized by tasks and problems originating primarily in this sphere.
+The notion of the economy as possessing functional primacy is compatible with the well-known idea that the political subsystem not only grew increasingly differentiated from religion, morals, and customs, if not from the economy, but also continued to increase in size and internal complexity over the course of the entire capitalist epoch.
+For functional primacy need only imply that the internal complexity of a given subsystem is the greatest, and that the new developmental stage of society is characterised by tasks and problems originating primarily in this sphere.